 - surrendered quota – when fishers surrender quota to the Crown because they are leaving the fishing industry.
 This happens when they don't want to sell a small amount of quota because the cost of transferring it is more than the quota’s value.

 Crown quota is transferred to commercial fishers through public tender with a set reserve price.
-MPI includes all Crown-held quota shares in a tender round unless:
+We include all Crown-held quota shares in a tender round unless:

 - we're concerned about sustainability of the stock